alvivar/bite/README.md

     g keywithoutvalue
     >

-You can subscribe to a key to receive values on changes.
-With **#g** you receive the value.
+You can subscribe to a key to get updates when values change.
+Use **#g** to receive the value.

     #g parent.child
     > OK